 After due deliberation, I made my decision.
 The BMW Dallas Marathon, if I successfully completed it, would be my 101st race of marathon distance or longer.

-Of course, my mind was immediately filled with images of black and white-spotted puppy-dogs.
+Of course, my mind was immediately filled with images of dalmatians.
 I made an effort to clear my thoughts of such clutter because these numbers are important.